surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 The function's OPArray is added a refcount, and every possible static variables declared in the function (which here is a method) is also copied, again also using `zval_add_ref`.

 Thus, the overall copy process is heavy in term of CPU because it involves many loops and checks, but in term of memory usage, we are really kind here.
 Unfortunately, the interface binding is nowadays fully delayed at runtime, and you will suffer from it at every request.
-I'm planning to change that soon.

-When it comes to talk about inheritance, well, the process is barely the same as interface implementation, thus it is even more complicated because it involves more stuff.
+When it comes to talk about inheritance, well the process is barely the same as interface implementation, thus it is even more complicated because it involves more stuff.
 What is interesting to note however, is that the binding is done at compile time if PHP already knows about the class, and in runtime for the opposite case

->> The inheritance binding is done at compile time if PHP already knows the parent class, and in runtime for the opposite case.
+> The inheritance binding is done at compile time if PHP already knows the parent class, and in runtime for the opposite case.

 So you'd better declare things like this :